 The guide to follow in order to ensure the accessibility of online resources is WCAG 2.0.
-The specific guidelines for students with HI of the World Wide Web Consortium (W3C), (2008) are:
+The specific guidelines for students with HI of the World Wide Web Consortium (W3C), (2008) encompass text alternatives, time-based media such as captions and audio descriptions, as well as the inclusion of sign language interpretation.